mbta/skate/README.md

 ## Running tests

 - Run Elixir tests with `` mix test ``
-- Run Javascript tests with `cd assets && npm test`
+- Run Javascript tests with `npm --prefix assets test`

 ## Running Storybook

 Storybook is a tool to create and test UI components in isolation.
-To run: `cd assets && npm run storybook`
+To run: `npm --prefix assets run storybook`

 ## Browser Support Policy